CodyCline/codycline/blog/content/articles/diy-randonautica.md

 ---
 title: Create your own Randonautica web app
-description: "Walkthrough on how to build a web app that gives you random locations to ... explore?"
+description: Walkthrough on how to build a web app that gives you random locations to ... explore?
 hero: ./public/assets/randonautica.webp
 featured: 0
+draft: false
 tags:
 - python
 - mystery